 1: Plant your feet on the ground and sit with good posture

-We know from science that our body posture effects are state of mind .
 Having good posture creates mental stability.
 And bare feet help too.
-Placing your bare feet on the ground allows your body to absorb the Earth surface’s negative electrical charge and can even reduce free radicals.
-It can also help regulate our autonomic nervous system and regulate our circadian rhythms, according to research.
-That’s why you might like to have bare feet while you follow this grounding meditation script.
+Placing your bare feet on the ground allows your body to absorb the Earth surface’s negative electrical charge.
+And this can reduce free radicals.
+Plus, it helps regulate our autonomic nervous system and circadian rhythms, according to research.
+That’s why you might like to have bare feet while you follow this script.

 2: Take 28 mindful breaths

-In order to ground ourselves we first need to relax, and the best way to relax is with mindful breathing (Buddhist Anapanasati).
+To ground ourselves we first need to relax, and one of the best ways to relax is with mindful breathing (Anapanasati).

-Meditating on your breath stimulates the parasympathetic nervous system to create feelings of calm and wellbeing, according to Scientific American.
-This is vital for our grounding meditation session because we need the mind to calm and quieten if we are to feel grounded.
-So, keep breathing mindfully for 28 breaths.
+Meditating on your breath stimulates the parasympathetic nervous system to create feelings of calm and wellbeing, according to Georg Alpers [University of Mannheim, Germany] in an article for Scientific American.
+This is vital because we need the mind to calm and quieten if we are to feel grounded.
+So, take 28 mindful breaths.

 3: Silence your thoughts by labelling them as you continue to breathe mindfully

 One of the main reasons why it is hard to feel grounded is that our thoughts stop us from living in the moment.
-We get lost in our thoughts and they take us away from the present moment.
-That’s why we need to become less reactive to our thoughts.
+We need to become less reactive to our thoughts.
 We need to be able to focus even while there are thoughts floating around our heads.

-The feet really are the keys to a successful grounding meditation session.
-You want to meditate on the sensation of your feet resting on the floor or on the grass.
+You want to meditate on the sensation of your feet resting on the floor or on grass.
 It should feel as though the ground is supporting your weight.
-Meditate on the connection between your feet and the ground.
-Continue to meditate on this connection for a minimum of five minutes.
+Meditate on the connection between your feet and the ground for a minimum of five minutes.

 5: Reach outwards with your mind and feel your connection to the world around you

 A large part of feeling grounded is being connected to the real world around you (instead of being lost in thoughts and feelings).
-That’s why this part of our grounding meditation script is all about connecting to the world.
+That’s why this part is all about connecting to the world.

-You currently are focusing on your feet and feeling the connection between yourself and the Earth.
-From there, guide your mind outwards gradually, and observe the connection between yourself and your environment.
-You want to do this slowly so that you remain focused and so that you can continue to feel your connection to the Earth.
+You are currently focusing on your feet and feeling the connection between yourself and the Earth.
+From there, guide your mind outwards gradually.
+Observe the connection between yourself and your environment.
+Do this slowly so that you remain focused and so that you can continue to feel your connection to the Earth.

 6: Stand and mindfully walk ten feet in one direction, turn and then walk back mindfully the other way